jenkinsci/gitlab-branch-source-plugin/README.md

 2. Multi branch Pipeline Jobs are partially supported (no MRs detection).

-3. GitLab Folder Organisation is not supported
+3. GitLab Folder Organisation is not supported.

 ### Issues